 Having raised an impressive $800K last year, Baker also plans to build a shopper-facing Provenance app, and to continue to experiment with smart tags and product labels in stores.

-“People will be able to scan products and browse products that have good Provenance through us,” says Baker.
+“People will be able to scan products and browse products that have good Provenance through us,” she explains.

 Right now it’s up to supermarkets and brands to pay for Provenance, but if you’re a small independent butcher, you could purchase a whole suite of tools for as little as £29 a month (Baker wants to keep the service as accessible as possible).

-So whether it’s a Co-op or a Sainsbury’s, your local supermarket could soon be able to give you more information than ever.
+So whether it’s a Co-op or a Sainsbury’s, your local supermarket looks set to give you more information than ever before.